...

 German shepherds can develop cancer just as humans can.
 Some of those cancers are melanoma (skin cancer), lymphoma (cancer of the lymphatic system), and osteosarcoma (bone tumor).

-While there are no guarantees in life or that the German shepherd puppyOpens in a new tab. you bring home will be healthy their whole life, there are a few things you can do to possibly prevent health problems.
+While there are no guarantees in life or that the German shepherd puppy you bring home will be healthy their whole life, there are a few things you can do to possibly prevent health problems.

 Make sure to choose a reputable breeder who includes genetic testing in their business.
-Feed your German shepherd high-quality food Opens in a new tab.and give them plenty of exercises.
+Feed your German shepherd high-quality food and give them plenty of exercises.

 Take your pup for regular veterinary wellness visits.
 If you notice any symptoms listed above or something just doesn’t seem right, don’t delay.